alexgibson/tap.js/README.md

 tap.js
 =======================================

-A custom 'tap' event JavaScript plugin for mobile browsers.
-Contains a fallback to using regular mouse events if touch support is not detected.
+A custom 'tap' event JavaScript plugin for mobile and tablet web browsers.
+Gracefully falls back to regular mouse events if touch is not supported.

 Setup
 ---------------------------------------